oisdk/site/posts/2016-11-17-semirings-lhs.markdown

 , _acceptingStates        :: Set State }
 ```

-As you might note, the set data structure can be reformulated as a map from states to some semiring.
-In fact, the whole code can be translated into using some arbitrary semiring pretty readily:
+The set data structure jumps out as an opportunity to sub in arbitrary semirings.Swapping in the `GeneralMap`{.haskell} is reasonably easy:

 ```{.haskell .literate}
 type State = Int